A snowstorm buries cars in Baltimore, Maryland.

 "Weather affects peoples' lives and the global economy on a daily basis," says Anjuli Bamzai, program director in NSF's climate dynamics program.
 "Improving our ability to predict cold weather and heavy snow has obvious benefits.
 The success of Cohen's real-time forecasts offers a way to improve our ability to anticipate such important events."

-Predicted winter surface temperature anomalies for the Northern Hemisphere in Dec-Jan-Feb 2014/2015 in degrees Fahrenheit.
-The model is forecasting cold for much of the Central and Eastern United States and Northern Eurasia, with warm in Western North America, Southern Europe and North Africa.
+Predicted winter surface temperature anomalies for the United States for December 2015, January and February 2016 in degrees Fahrenheit.
+The model is forecasting cold for much of the Southern and and Eastern United States with warm in the Western and Northern United States.
 The model uses October Siberian snow cover, sea level pressure anomalies, predicted El Nino/Southern Oscillation anomalies and observed September Arctic sea ice anomalies.
-The strongest signal in the model is the October Siberian snow cover, which is the second highest ever observed in the record.
-This is an indication of an increased probability of a weakened polar vortex or a sudden stratospheric warming and a predominantly negative Arctic Oscillation during the winter.
+October Siberian snow cover advanced at an above normal rate.
+This is an indication of an increased probability of a weakened polar vortex or a sudden stratospheric warming and a predominantly negative Arctic Oscillation during the winter, with cold temperatures in the Southeast, Mid-Atlantic and eastern Great Lakes.
+However, the expectation this winter of one of the strongest El Ninos ever observed contributed to a warm temperature forecast for the northwestern United States.

 Credit: Judah Cohen, AER, Inc.